hluk/systeminfo/README.md

 After changing configuration the application needs to be rebuilt with `` `make rebuild` `` command.

-User adjustable C macros in `config.h` file:
+User adjustable C macros (in `config.h` file) and Makefile variables:

 * `STATUS`